zkamvar/dissertation/README.md

 ### [figure/](figure/) and [data/](data/)

 These should be self explanatory.
-Store your figures and data here and reference them in your document.
+Figures and data are stored here.

  [0]: http://pandoc.org/